Nā Mokulua

-Nā Mokulua, or just Mokulua (meaning, in Hawaiian, "the two islands") are two islets off the windward coast of Oahu in the Hawaiian Islands.
+Nā Mokulua, or just Mokulua (meaning, in Hawaiian, "the two islands"), nicknamed the Mokes, are two islets off the windward coast of Oahu in the Hawaiian Islands.
 The islets are often photographed and are located about 0.75 miles off Kaʻōhao (Lanikai), a neighborhood of Kailua, Hawai‘i.

 The larger island (on the left when looking from Lanikai) is referred to as Moku Nui and the smaller is Moku Iki, which translates literally to big island and small island.
 Some Native Hawaiian cultural practitioners note that there was likely a non-generic name given to the islands that have since been lost because neither Moku Nui nor Moku Iki are listed in Hawaiian-print newspapers or older maps of the region.
-They are part of the Hawaii State Seabird Sanctuary and activities on them as well as off-limit areas on them are regulated by law.
+They are state seabird sanctuaries, and activities on them and off-limit areas on them are regulated by law.
 Specifically, the smaller islet, Moku Iki, is off-limits to visitors, as is the interior of Moku Nui.
 Also, no pets are allowed.
 Many birds nest in ground burrows on the islands.

 The two islands are composed of many basaltic intrusive igneous dikes, often called a dike swarm.
-These dikes are a part of the larger Ko'olau shield.
+These dikes are a part of the larger Koʻolau Shield.